With special thanks to Willie Forbes for his help

 These names tell of other times and speak of human capacity, a diversity of habitat and wildlife, an awareness of conditions in the sky and underfoot, old beliefs maybe...
 This place had its own function.
 The people had purpose and a busy working life and spoke another language, Gaelic.

 I’m glad to know there is a peaceful place just over the hill line.
 I can see Meall na Fuar Ghlaic from the door.
-I’ll take the kids there and camp maybe and they’ll know names and understand them.
+I’ll take the kids to the Sealbhanaich this summer and tell them about these things.

 Here a satellite image of An Sealbhanaich.